liesnikov/extensible-elaborator/paper/main.md

    C4: EqualityConstraint (deImp ?_1) Bool Type
    ```

-   The first two correspond to implicit arguments.
+   The first two correspond to implicit arguments, while
-   The latter two are unification problems rendered into constraints.
+   the latter two are unification problems rendered into constraints.

 3. Now we step into the constraint-solving world.
    First, the unifier solves the latter two constraints, instantiating `?_1` to `Implicit Bool`.